-So, how can you tell which hosting service is right for you?
-And how do the two options compare, other than in the obvious difference of cost?
-We’ll answer these questions (and more!) throughout this article and get you into the calm waters and smooth sailing of a long-term hosting relationship.
+How can you tell which web hosting service is right for you?
+And how do the two options compare, other than in the obvious difference in cost?
+We’ll answer these questions (and more!) throughout this article, plus highlighting the best options in each category.

 Best “Paid” Web Hosting Services